Roles and Responsibilities

 All new construction within commercial buildings must be permitted prior to work being conducted.
 Construction documents are submitted for approval.
 The blueprints are reviewed by a certified Plans Reviewer to insure all work is according to all applicable codes and ordinances.
 The Reviewer acts as a fire code consultant to expedite the process and insure all rules and regulations are adhered to.

-A preliminary plans review process is extremely helpful to a developer, builder or property owner and welcomed by the Winter Park Fire Department.
+A preliminary plans review process is extremely helpful to a developer, builder or property owner and welcomed by the Daytona Beach Fire Department.
 In many cases this process has reduced the cost of the project considerably due to the fact that any discrepancies are found early on.